emberjs/rfcs/text/0811-element-modifiers.md

 Components.
 They are simpler, more ergonomic, and more declarative.
 In contrast with Classic Components, Glimmer Components don't have any element/DOM based properties or hooks giving access to DOM.
-This was an intentional move as component baking class gets disconnected from DOM manipulation.
+This was an intentional move as component backing class gets disconnected from DOM manipulation.

 Modifiers are similar to template helpers: they are functions or classes that can be used in templates directly using `{{double-curlies}}` syntax.
 The major difference with modifiers